YupingLiu/ExtraBehaviorDesign/README.md

 EBD is a BTs tool which is based on the design of Opsive's Behavior Designer and extend it's functions for Unity developers.

 -----------------------------------------------------------------
-With EBD, AI developers can do sth. them can't in BD:
+With EBD, AI developers can do sth. that can't be done in BD:
 1、Extend the BTs like adding or removing tasks in runtime.
 2、Serialize the BTs Asset staticly or dynamicly and translate the serialization info.